Teladoc call volume above normal and directionally bullish

-Bullish option flow detected in Teladoc (TDOC) with 4,274 calls trading, 1.2x expected, and implied vol increasing almost 4 points to 87.50%.
-11/1 weekly 9 calls and 11/1 weekly 8 puts are the most active options, with total volume in those strikes near 2,800 contracts.
-The Put/Call Ratio is 0.39.
-Earnings are expected on October 30th.
+Bullish option flow detected in Teladoc (TDOC) with 39,957 calls trading, 8x expected, and implied vol increasing over 4 points to 71.54%.
+11/8 weekly 10 calls and 11/8 weekly 9.5 calls are the most active options, with total volume in those strikes near 36,000 contracts.
+The Put/Call Ratio is 0.02.
+Earnings are expected on February 26th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>